-The deferred tax asset in 2012 is mainly due to deductible temporary differences relating to net operating losses, inventory and the elimination of unrealised intercompany inventory profit.
-The deferred tax asset increased US\$1,096,000 in 2012 principally due to an increase in net operating losses.
+The deferred tax asset in 2013 is mainly due to deductible temporary differences relating to net operating losses, share-based payments, inventory and the elimination of unrealised intercompany inventory profit.
+The deferred tax asset increased by US\$2,971,000 in 2013 principally due to an increase in net operating losses.

 The deferred tax liability is caused by the net book value of non-current assets being greater than the tax written down value of non-current assets, temporary differences due to the acceleration of the recognition of certain charges in calculating taxable income permitted in Ireland and the USA and deferred tax recognised on fair value asset uplifts in connection with business combinations.
-The deferred tax liability increased US\$3,915,000 in 2012, principally because of increased temporary differences between the carrying value of assets and their asset base due to the capital expenditure incurred during 2012 and the acquisition of Fiomi Diagnostics.
+The deferred tax liability increased by US\$7,160,000 in 2013, principally because of the acquisition of Immco Diagnostics and the blood bank screening business of Lab21 Ltd., and increased temporary differences between the carrying value of assets and their asset base due to the capital expenditure incurred during 2013.

 Deferred tax assets and liabilities are only offset when the entity has a legally enforceable right to set off current tax assets against current tax liabilities and where the intention is to settle current tax liabilities and assets on a net basis or to realise the assets and settle the liabilities simultaneously.
-At December 31, 2012 and at December 31, 2011 no deferred tax assets and liabilities are offset as it is not certain as to whether there is a legally enforceable right to set off current tax assets against current tax liabilities and it is also uncertain as to what current tax assets may be set off against current tax liabilities and in what periods.
+At December 31, 2013 and at December 31, 2012 no deferred tax assets and liabilities are offset as it is not certain as to whether there is a legally enforceable right to set off current tax assets against current tax liabilities and it is also uncertain as to what current tax assets may be set off against current tax liabilities and in what periods.